 Today my designs are mostly built on or influenced and inspired by mechanisms…

-Games Powered by the Apocalypse, or PbtA, is a game framework built on the mechanics from Vincent Baker's story game Apocalypse World.
+Games Powered by the Apocalypse, or PbtA, is a game framework built on the mechanics of Vincent and Meguay Baker’s story game Apocalypse World.
 The framework has established itself as one of the more important platforms for indie games today, regarding influencing other game designers, and has become the foundation of hundreds and hundreds of published story games.

 Forged in the Dark is the label for the game engine created by John Harper and used for his game Blades in the Dark.
 While it is considered to be a game heavily influenced by mechanics from Apocalypse World and thereby making it a game Powered by the Apocalypse or PbtA, it is redesigned from the ground up and has thereby often seen as a stand-alone product.